 Here are some great FREE PSAT prep resources:

 - C2’s Complete PSAT Guide

-Bonus: Although the College Board only has two official PSAT practice tests available, there are ten officially released SAT practice tests available.
+Bonus: Although the College Board only has two official PSAT practice tests available, there are eight officially released SAT practice tests available.
 The PSAT and the SAT are almost identical: Same subjects, same question types, same general layout.
 The SAT is a little bit longer and a little bit harder, and the scoring scale is slightly different.
 These differences are slight enough that the SAT offers perfect practice for the PSAT.